Free climbing: First free ascent

+French free climbing

+The derived term French free climbing, refers to the French lead climbing technique of "pulling upward" on pieces of in-situ climbing protection equipment (e.g. quickdraws on bolted routes or SLCDs on traditional climbing routes), as a source of aid in ascending the climbing route.
+It is equivalent to an A0-graded aid climbing technique and is typically used on longer big wall climbing or alpine climbing routes where it is important that the climber(s) progress efficiently and not get overly delayed on a specific section.

+Despite the name, 'French free climbing' is not considered 'free climbing' per se, and a climber that uses the technique could not claim a 'first free ascent' of a new route.

 Types

-Free climbing means using no forms of artificial or mechanical aid to help progression in ascending a route.
-Even the act of pulling on the climbing protection equipment (either placed by the climber while climbing or already in situ with pre-placed bolts), is considered aid climbing and carries an aid climbing grade of A0.
+Free climbing means using no form of artificial or mechanical aid to help progression in ascending a route.
+Even the act of pulling on the climbing protection equipment as employed in 'French free climbing' (either placed by the climber while climbing or already in situ with pre-placed bolts) is considered aid climbing and carries an aid climbing grade of A0.

-Free climbing can be performed in a variety of types of climbing, and most importantly:
+Free climbing can be performed in a variety of types of climbing, most importantly: